BMW M3: Discontinuation

 Production ceased in October 2018, due to the extensive changes required to meet the WLTP emissions regulations.
 However, the M4 model remained in production.

 G80/G81 generation (2020–present)

-The full M version of the G20 3 Series, powered by the BMW S58 turbocharged straight-six engine that debuted in the G01 X3 M. All-wheel drive (xDrive) has been announced as being optional on the new M3, which would represent the first time that an M3 has used a drivetrain layout other than rear-wheel drive.
-A manual gearbox will be available only with rear wheel drive.
+The full M version of the G20 3 Series, powered by the BMW S58 turbocharged straight-six engine that debuted in the G01 X3 M.

+The more notable upgrades for the G80 M3 is a power output of 473 HP which is a 35 kW (47 hp; 47 hp) increase over the previous F80 M3, as well as adopting the twin-kidney grille from the 4 Series.
+All-wheel drive (xDrive) has been announced as being optional on the new M3, which would represent the first time that an M3 has used a drivetrain layout other than rear-wheel drive.
+A manual gearbox will be available only with rear wheel drive, and is the only transmission available on the standard M3 model.

 It will also be available as a Touring (estate) model, marking the first time BMW has offered an M3 Touring.
 The BMW M3 G80 is on sale as a 2021 model, with the initial prototypes tested at the Nürburgring alongside the BMW M4 G82.
 It was officially unveiled on 23 September 2020 alongside the new M4.

+M3 Competition

+At launch in 2020, the M3 Competition model was unveiled alongside the standard M3 model.
+Compared to the standard M3, the M3 Competition increases power output by 22 kW to a total of 375 kW and torque is increased by 100 Nm to 650 Nm, and it is offered exclusively with an 8-speed M Steptronic Sport automatic transmission.
+The M3 Competition also features a separate transmission oil cooler, black chrome exhaust tips, forged M light-alloy wheels, automatic brake hold function, and high-gloss black mirrors.

+M3 CS

+In 2023, at the 24 Hours of Daytona, BMW unveiled the limited-production M3 CS model.
+The model features a power increase to 550 PS and a weight-reduction of 15 kg compared to the M3 Competition xDrive.
+It is offered only as an all-wheel drive and 8-speed automatic model.
+BMW will also make 30 units of M3 CS Touring for the Japanese domestic market.